-But when it seems that everyone you were close to is changing for the worse—because so many people are hinting or saying outright that your favorite coping strategy is doing you more harm than good, and you just don’t want to hear it—odds are that it’s time to turn off the defensive reflex and consider what they’re saying.
+When it seems that everyone you were close to is changing for the worse—because so many people are hinting or saying outright that coping through substance abuse is doing you more harm than good, and you just don’t want to hear it—odds are that it’s time to turn off the defensive reflex and consider what they’re saying.
 Even if you have to grit your teeth to do it.

 - Unexplained changes in energy levels or appetite;